₹ 2,999 ₹ 2,399

 - In Karate competitions, there 2 minutes for sparring and three minutes for form.

 - Equipment in karate includes karate gloves, shin guards, karate uniforms, karate sticks, elbow guards and chest guards.
 A karate glove covers most of the hand but leaves the fingers open for grappling.
-For fights, professionals wear 4-ounce gloves and for sparring, the wear 7-ounce gloves with a 7oz padding weigh.
+For fights, professionals wear 4-ounce gloves and for sparring, the wear 7-ounce gloves with a 7oz padding weight.